lucasassuncao/lucasassuncao/README.md

 When I was younger, I fell in love with technology.
 It was like love at first sight, and I knew I wanted to work with technology for the rest of my life.

-I have experience as a DevOps Engineer and SRE (Site Reliability Engineering).
-I've had the opportunity to work for big tech companies like PagBank (Brazil), Globant (Argentina), and Disney (USA) and I'm currently working at Dell Technologies (Brazil/USA).
+I have experience as a DevOps Engineer/SRE (Site Reliability Engineering).
+I've had the opportunity to work for big tech companies like PagBank (Brazil), Globant (Argentina/Brazil), Disney (Brazil/USA), Dell Technologies (Brazil/USA) and I'm currently working at Avalara (Brazil/USA).

 I always challenge myself to learn new things, and my growth strategy is "constant improvement" to keep getting better at what I do.
 My mission is to use DevOps and SRE methods to make things smoother for software developers and more dependable for operations professionals aiming agility and reliability.